stfc/PSyclone/doc/user_guide/dynamo0p3.rst

   resulting from taking the trace of a ``W2`` space.
 DoFs are shared between faces, hence making this space fully continuous;

 * ``Wchi`` is the space of scalar functions used to store coordinates in LFRic, fully discontinuous except for the coordinate order ``0`` when it becomes the ``W0`` space (i.e. fully continuous).
-Since LFRic neither performs halo exchange on coordinate fields nor updates them the lowest-order continuity of the ``Wchi`` space can be safely ignored.
+Please see the next section for more details on this function space.

 In addition to the specific function space metadata, there are also three generic function space metadata descriptors mentioned in